 The Earned Income Tax Credit (EITC) assists 400,000 low- and moderate-income households in Massachusetts.
 It has been proven to lift families out of poverty and increase employment by encouraging people to work.
 This, in turn, boosts recipients’ long-term earnings and improves their health.
 My bill (S.1821, An Act improving the earned income credit for working families) would increase the state supplement to the federal credit, expand age eligibility, and allow people without a social security number to qualify for the credit.

 Demonstrate Achievement without MCAS

 The response to the COVID pandemic has disrupted education at all levels.Teachers and families have struggled with technology and students have missed weeks and weeks of instruction.
 These disruptions have hit particularly hard in vulnerable communities, which face inequitable challenges with standardized testing even in normal years.
-The state expects to waive the MCAS graduation requirements this year, as it did last year, and my bill (SD.1855, An Act responding to the COVID-19 emergency by instituting a moratorium on the administration of the MCAS test for the 2020-2021 school year) would direct the state to seek a federal waiver to allow the MCAS test to not be administered at all for this school year.
+The state has waived the MCAS graduation requirements this year, as it did last year, and my bill (S.297, An Act responding to the COVID-19 emergency by instituting a moratorium on the administration of the MCAS test for the 2020-2021 school year) would direct the state to seek a federal waiver to allow the MCAS test to not be administered at all for this school year.

 Fund Special Education